 Video: Example Hotel Chatbot

 Find more detailed information and examples about artificial intelligence use cases in the tourism industry in the article “How Artificial Intelligence is Changing the Travel Industry”.

-Recognition technology is one of those increasingly important tourism trends that’s starting to creep into a multitude of different areas.
+Recognition technology is one of those increasingly important travel and tourism trends that’s starting to creep into a multitude of different areas.
 One of the most familiar applications of recognition technology for a frequent traveller is the bank of automatic gates at some borders.
 The gates are capable of reading the data on the traveller’s passport or ID card and matching it to their face using a camera and facial recognition technology.
 Recognition technology is one of the big tourism trends in the hospitality industry too, with voice recognition becoming more and more popular as a method of control in smart hotel rooms.